 All baccalaureate degree candidates must follow the graduation requirements as established by the Senate.

 2. Completion of minimum total credits for graduation.

 3. Completion of all General Education, college (B.A. degrees only), elective, and major requirements.
-All students in the College of the Liberal Arts must complete 9 credits of natural science, including one laboratory science.
+All students in the College of the Liberal Arts must complete 9 credits of natural sciences.
 In addition, all Liberal Arts students must complete one first-year seminar, one intercultural and international competence course, and one writing intensive course.
 For more information, visit http://bulletins.psu.edu/bulletins/bluebook/general_education.cfm .